calliope-project/calliope/docs/migrating.md

 Instead, it is possible to index any parameter over the time dimension.
 It is up to you to ensure the math formulation is set up to handle this change, which may require [tweaking existing math](custom_math/customise.md#introducing-custom-math-to-your-model).
 * With the [removal of time clustering](#clustering), we have removed `model.random_seed` and `model.time` options.
-* We have removed `model.objective`.
-With the introduction of our own math syntax, it is possible to add your own objective using [custom math](custom_math/index.md) and then activate/deactivate your objective of choice in the math.

 ### Plotting